Generalized Mercer Kernels and Reproducing Kernel Banach Spaces

-Example~\ref{exa:svm-power-series-kernel} illustrates that the kernel basis $K^{\ast(2m-1)}\left(\cdot,\vy_1,\cdots,\vy_{2m-1}\right)$ can be represented by the positive definite kernel $K_m(\cdot,\vw)$ centered at the mass point $\vw$ of $\vy_1,\ldots,\vy_{2m-1}$.
-Sometimes, the kernel $K_m$ can not be obtained directly while we may still introduce the equivalent transformations of the equation~\eqref{eq:svm-typ-ker} similar as Example~\ref{exa:svm-Gaussian-kernel}.
-But, the kernel $K_m$ will be a case by case.
+Example~\ref{exa:svm-power-series-kernel} illustrates that the kernel basis $K^{\ast(2m-1)}\left(\cdot,\vy_1,\ldots,\vy_{2m-1}\right)$ can be represented by the positive definite kernel $K_m(\cdot,\vw)$ centered at the mass point $\vw$ of $\vy_1,\ldots,\vy_{2m-1}$.
+Sometimes, the kernel $K_m$ can not be obtained directly while we may still introduce the equivalent transformations of equation~\eqref{eq:svm-typ-ker} similar to Example~\ref{exa:svm-Gaussian-kernel}.
+However, the kernel $K_m$ will be a case by case.

-Finally, we will investigate the connections of \emph{Green functions} and reproducing kernels.
+Finally, we investigate the connections of \emph{Green functions} and reproducing kernels.

-Duchon~\cite{Duchon1977} established a contribution of the connections of Green functions and thin-plate splines for minimizing rotation-invariant semi-norms in $\Leb_2$-based Sobolev spaces in 1976.
-The papers~\cite{FasshauerYe2011Dist,FasshauerYe2011DiffBound} guarantee a reproducing kernel and its RKHS can be computed via a Green function and a (generalized) Sobolev space induced by a vector differential operators and a possible vector boundary operator consisting of finitely or countably many elements.
+Duchon~\cite{Duchon1977} established the connections of Green functions and thin-plate splines for minimizing rotation-invariant semi-norms in $\Leb_2$-based Sobolev spaces.
+Papers~\cite{FasshauerYe2011Dist,FasshauerYe2011DiffBound} guarantee a reproducing kernel and its RKHS can be computed via a Green function and a (generalized) Sobolev space induced by a vector differential operators and a possible vector boundary operator consisting of finitely or countably many elements.
 A special case of differential operators is a variety of linear combinations of distributional derivatives.
 The theory of \cite{FasshauerYe2011Dist,FasshauerYe2011DiffBound} covers many well-known kernels such as min kernels, Gaussian kernels, polyharmonic splines, and Sobolev splines.

 This indicates that the generalized Mercer kernel $K$ can be a Green function.
-Moreover, we conjecture that the kernel $K^{\ast(2m-1)}$ could be also computed by the Green function.
+Moreover, we conjecture that the kernel $K^{\ast(2m-1)}$ could also be computed by the Green function.

 \begin{example} Let us look at a simple example of Green functions that can be transferred into the kernel $K^{\ast(2m-1)}$.
-Denote that $G_{\tau}$ defined on a circle $\TT$ is a Green function of the differential operator $\left(-\Delta\right)^{\tau}$, that is,
+Let $G_{\tau}$ defined on a circle $\TT$ be a Green function of the differential operator $\left(-\Delta\right)^{\tau}$, that is,

 where $\Delta:=\ud^2/\ud t^2$ is a Laplace differential operator, $\tau\geq1$, and $\delta_0$ is a Dirac delta function at the origin.